heohgoo/heohgoo/README.md

 ### (Hyeong Goo, Heo)

-I want to be web developer and software engineer growing constantly.
+I want to be web developer and software engineer growing constantly and continuously.

 🛠️ Stacks